RamezIssac/django-erp-framework/docs/source/usage/integrating_into_django.rst

 Ra provides the ``ra-admin start`` command and project template to get you started with a new Ra project as quickly as possible, but it's easy to integrate Ra into an existing Django project too.

 Ra is currently compatible with Django 2.2.
-First, install the ``django-ra`` package from PyPI:
+First, install the ``django-ra-erp`` package from PyPI:

 .. code-block:: console

-    $ pip install django-ra
+    $ pip install django-ra-erp

 or add the package to your existing requirements file.